Production

 PostgreSQL Database on Heroku

-This command will initiate the creation of a mini instance of the PostgreSQL database on Heroku.
-This mini instance is a cost-effective option for your project, currently priced at approximately $4 per month.
+This command will initiate the creation of an essential-0 (smallest and cheapest) instance of the PostgreSQL database on Heroku.
+This instance is a cost-effective option for your project, currently priced at approximately $4 per month.
 You need to add your credit card information to your Heroku account to use this service.

 Setting up this database is essential for persistently storing your project's data, ensuring that your application can manage and access its data efficiently in a secure, scalable environment provided by Heroku.
 This step is crucial for applications that require a reliable database management system for their operations.